syncfusion-content/blazor-docs/blazor/pivot-table/paging.md

 # Paging in Blazor Pivot Table Component

+N> This feature is applicable only for relational data source.

 Paging allows you to load large amounts of data that can be divided and displayed page by page in the pivot table.
 It can be enabled by setting the [EnablePaging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.SfPivotView-1.html#Syncfusion_Blazor_PivotView_SfPivotView_1_EnablePaging) property in [SfPivotView](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.SfPivotView-1.html) class to **true**.
 It can be configured at code-behind by using the [PivotViewPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewPageSettings.html) property, during initial rendering of the component.
 The properties required are:

 * [CurrentRowPage](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewPageSettings.html#Syncfusion_Blazor_PivotView_PivotViewPageSettings_CurrentRowPage): Allows user to set the current row page number to be displayed in the pivot table.